IETF-OPS-DIR/Review-Template/opsdir-review-template.md

 > *This document defines a mechanism for [X].
 While the technical approach is sound, Section [X] lacks clarity on how the mechanism would deploy.

-The Operational Considerations section (Section 5) should be expanded to address [Z].*
+The Operational Considerations section (Section X) should be expanded to address [Z].*